opbb/image/readME.txt

 or brightening/darkening the image.
 It can also flip the image, as well as apply more advanced filters, such as sepia, sharpen and blur.

 This repository contains the code for the first 3 parts of the assignment.
 For the 4th part of this assignment, we were given the code from another group and asked to implement a feature to turn the image into a mosaic with a user-specified number of tiles.
-This code can be found in the "customerIME" repository.
+We were also asked to stick to their design choices as closely as possible while implementing this new feature.
+The code for the 4th part of the assignment is in another repository that we cannot make public as it is predominantly not our code.

 ====================================================================================